stevenmcsorley/tailwinds-webpack-5-scss/README.md

 - And finally, the system should communicate useful information to developers in class names when reading a DOM snippet.

 This all very well in 2016, Tailwinds first release was out in May 2019, Bootstrap first release was 2011.
-From this in my opinion and expeierence boostrap can quickly become messy and projects often end up with hacks, stripped down variants and still the need for class names strewn throughout the markup, making it impossible or time consuming to maintain.
+From this in my opinion and expeierence bootsrap can quickly become messy and projects often end up with hacks, stripped down variants and still the need for specific class names strewn throughout the code base, making it impossible or time consuming to maintain.
 The above article also mentions using [BEM] for naming conventions [SMACCS] for splitting up the rules across your CSS.
-This also can lead to messy file structures whats a component or a module, atomic design becomes blurred and classes start taking on page names and if your project or team have no style guide, devs soon become lost or worse, over opinioted debates start about class names, folder names, var names, specificty and who is tracking all this inbetween PR's.
+This also can lead to messy file structures, what is a component or a module, layout, structure, typography, atomic design becomes blurred and classes start taking on page names and if your project or team have no style guide, devs soon become lost or worse, over opinionated debates about class names, folder names, var names, specificty and who is tracking all this inbetween PR's.
+Bike shedding.
 With all the above you need
 - A style guide, an agreement made by developers on the style of the code and ideaologies to be followed in its construction, which can take time to make and can evolve with personnal preference rather than best practises.
-- class names, var names, folder names and what fgoes in each of those folder names, does the style guide dictate this ?
+- class names, var names, folder names and what goes in each of those folder names, does the style guide dictate this ?
 More time added doing this
-- knowledge of BEM, SMACCS, exerince of using, creating reusable code and not introducing complexity
+- knowledge of BEM, SMACCS, experience of using, creating reusable code and not introducing complexity

 The following article describes another pitfull often unseen in the strive to make css more managable in projects old and new and as it does, forces better ways of doing things.
  #### Tools & Patterns